momo-xiaoyi/2019-my-contest/README.md

 # 2019-my-contest
-# in matlab_1.m, you need to set breakpoints where I marked them in order to get the desired results.
+# in matlab_1.m, you need to set breakpoints where I marked in order to get the desired results.